The Back Story

 Tasting and Eating

-I leave my ferments at least 3 days.
-I taste them then – they are normally very crisp and crunchy.
+I leave my ferments at least 21 days but you can start tasting them from around 5 days.
+They are normally very crisp and crunchy.
 If they taste good to me, I pour off the vegetable juices (or drink them) and then store the ferment in the fridge (slows bacterial fermentation right down) and eat for lunch or dinner or sometimes even breakfast.
-On its own, on a slice of the delectable Life Changing Loaf (here is the link to the recipe), on salad.
+On its own, on a slice of the delectable Life Changing Loaf, on salad.
 Often though, even though it tastes delicious, I wait longer.
-The average time I leave mine before slowing the fermentation by refrigeration is around 2 weeks.
+The average time I leave mine before slowing the fermentation by refrigeration is around 4 or 5 weeks.
 The taste is different then – the vegetables softer, the flavours more complex.
 It is a matter of personal taste when you start to eat it.

 Glitches and Hitches

 Don’t worry if a bit of mould grows on the surface – it means you haven’t submerged the vegetables properly.
 Just remove the mouldy bit, keep calm and carry on.

 Don’t worry if foam collects on the surface – this is not unusual either.
 I scoop it off with a clean spoon and push down on the jam jar weight to force more moisture out and up.